Core Four: Group achievements

 The Core Four won four World Series Championships together in five years.
+They won seven American League pennants together from 1996 to 2009.

 Pettitte and Rivera hold the all-time record for most win–save combinations with 72; Bob Welch and Dennis Eckersley previously held the record with 58.

 In 2010, Rivera, Jeter, and Posada became the first trio in any of the four North American major sports leagues to play together on the same team for 16 consecutive seasons.
 Posada and Jeter played their 1,660th game together on July 14, 2011.
 This broke the record for most regular-season games played together by two Yankee teammates, previously held by Lou Gehrig and Tony Lazzeri.

 With the rise of free agency and trades, many sportswriters believe that it is highly unlikely that another group of players of comparable size will spend their entire careers with a single team.
 Buck Showalter, the Yankees manager during the Core Four's major league debuts in 1995, said, "[Y]ou won't see anything like this happen again.
 There are too many variables for that to ever happen again.
 And what you have to remember is the makeup of those guys.
 The common thread was their agenda.
 They didn't branch off.
 They didn't want to disappoint each other.
 They were guys who never wanted to let their teammates down."